Easter crafts and activities for kids

 1 ball of yarn makes two rabbits

-Completed this kit will help you to master Magic loop, chain stitch, single crochet increasing, single crochet decrease, slip stitch and whip stitch.
+Completing this kit will help you to master: magic loop, chain stitch, single crochet increasing, single crochet decrease, slip stitch and whip stitch.